We are grateful to The Power Trip app for allowing us to reprint the following information.

 For example: AC charging for a Nissan Leaf cannot be more than 3.3kW (unless it has a 6.6 kW option installed.)
 Which means If you connect a Nissan Leaf to a 22kW charger, the car will charge at a rate of 3.3kW (or 6.6 kW)

-Mode 3 basically means any dedicated EV charging station that supplies AC electricity to charge an EV.
+Mode 3 basically means any dedicated EV charge point that supplies AC electricity to charge an EV.
 This might be a level 2 home charger or some types of level 3 public chargers.

-Dedicated ‘Mode 3’ and ‘Level 2’ charging stations describe the same type of charging.
+Dedicated ‘Mode 3’ and ‘Level 2’ charging points describe the same type of charging.

-These charging stations contain safety equipment situated within the dedicated charging station instead of the cable.
+These charging points contain safety equipment situated within the dedicated machine instead of on the cable.

 Mode 3 is the only legal configuration for public AC charging in New Zealand, and is optional for home charging.